Islam in Canada

-Islam is the second-largest religion in Canada, practised by approximately 4.9% of the population.
+Islam is the second-largest religion in Canada, practiced by approximately 4.9% of the population.
 Canadian Muslims are one of the most ethnically diverse religious groups across the country.
 Muslims have lived in Canada since 1871 and the first mosque was established in 1938.
-Most Canadian Muslims are Sunni, while a significant minority are Shia.
+Canada is home to the most northern built mosque in the world called the Midnight Sun Mosque.

 There are a number of Islamic organizations and seminaries (madrasas).
 Opinion polls show most Muslims feel "very proud" to be Canadians, and majority are religious and attend mosque at least once a week.
-More than half of Canadian Muslims live in Ontario, with significant populations also living in Quebec, Alberta, and British Columbia.
+More than half of Canadian Muslims live in Ontario, with significant populations also living in Quebec, Alberta, and British Columbia (BC).

 The percentage of Muslims in Canada is 4.9% as of the 2021 census.
-In the Greater Toronto Area, 10% of the population is Muslim, and in Greater Montreal, 8.7% of the population is Muslim.
+In the Greater Toronto Area (GTA), 10% of the population is Muslim, and in Greater Montreal, 8.7% of the population is Muslim.

 History

+1867–1960s

+Four years after Canada's founding in 1867, the 1871 Canadian Census found 13 European Muslims among the population.
+The first Muslim organization in Canada was registered by immigrants from greater Syria living in Regina, Saskatchewan in 1934.
+The first Canadian mosque was constructed in Edmonton in 1938 when there were approximately 700 European Muslims in the country.
+The building is now part of the museum at Fort Edmonton Park.

+The years after World War II saw a small increase in the Muslim population.
+However, Muslims were still a distinct minority.
+It was only after the removal of European immigration preferences in the late 1960s and early 1970s that Muslims began to arrive in significant numbers.